andres20980/kasten-docs/docs/access.md

 For facilitating role-based access for users, Veeam Kasten leverages Kubernetes ClusterRoles and Bindings.

-## Default Veeam Kasten ClusterRoles â

-Every Veeam Kasten deployment comes installed with three default Veeam Kasten ClusterRoles: k10-admin], [k10-basic , and k10-config-view .
+Each Veeam Kasten deployment includes default Kubernetes ClusterRoles and Roles for authorization of both full and partial administrator personas.

-### K10-Admin â
+## K10-Admin â

 The k10-admin ClusterRole is useful for administrators who want uninterrupted access to all Veeam Kasten operations.